aws-samples/healthomics-metadata-sync/README.md

 }
 ```

-Since these are dynamo records, searching by the properties available can be done using Amazon DynamoDB's APIs.
+Since these are Amazon DynamoDB records, searching by the properties available can be done using Amazon DynamoDB's APIs.

 ## Backfill